Skip to Content

 Our stroke team works together to quickly diagnose a stroke and perform the most effective treatment.

-HCA Florida Lawnwood Hospital offers the area's first and only facility recognized as a Primary Stroke Center and Advanced Thrombectomy Capable Stroke Center by The Joint Commission as well as a Stroke Center by the Florida Agency for Health Care Administration.
+HCA Florida Lawnwood Hospital offers the area's first and only facility recognized as an Advanced Thrombectomy Capable Stroke Center by The Joint Commission as well as a Primary Stroke Center by the Florida Agency for Health Care Administration.

 Stroke treatment